Article

 - 2 CPU cores, 4GB RAM minimum

-- Runs reliably on a $20/month VPS at moderate error volume
+- Runs reliably on modest VPS infrastructure at moderate error volume

 GlitchTip verdict

-The most accessible self-hosted error tracking option in 2025.
-If you want Sentry-compatible error tracking without Sentry's infrastructure overhead or pricing, GlitchTip is the clear first choice.
+The most accessible self-hosted error tracking option for many small SaaS teams.
+If you want Sentry-compatible error tracking without Sentry's infrastructure overhead or hosted pricing, GlitchTip is the clear first choice.

 2. Sentry OSS — The Gold Standard (With Higher Infrastructure Cost)